tomperr/tomperr_is_learning/Building_Scalable_Data_Warehouse/Chapter_1_Introduction.md

 Data Warehouse provides subject-oriented data that is integrated and consistent

-Data must be loaded must ve loaded from source systems into the data warehouse.
+Data must be loaded from source systems into the data warehouse.
 To do so, they lust be cleansed, which is part of the loading process of a data mart.

 > A **data mart** is a subset of a data warehouse focused on a particular line of business, department, or subject area.
 Data marts make specific data available to a defined group of users, which allows those users to quickly access critical insights without wasting time searching through an entire data warehouse.
 For example, many companies may have a data mart that aligns with a specific department in the business, such as finance, sales, or marketing.
 >